Can You Still Go To Socotra?

 Socotra has been nearly impossible to reach for the last few years.
-But with a lot of efforts and arrangements, I’m excited to be offering more small group trip to Socotra Island in February 2021 with Inertia Network.
-For more information on these departures, click here.
+With a lot of efforts and arrangements, I’m excited to be offering two small group trips to Socotra Island in March 2021 with Inertia Network.

 Want to learn more about the island and plan a trip?
 Grab a copy of the Socotra Guidebook by Bradt.